jeka-dev/jeka/docs/faq.md

 jeka.jdk.9=/software/jdk9
 ```

-This way, if one of your project source codes is declared to be in a specific Java version, the relevant JDK version will be picked up automatically.
+This way, if one of your project source code is declared to be in a specific Java version, the relevant JDK version will be picked up automatically.

 ### How can I use Eclipse compiler in Jeka ?